Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 The sports referee shortage is being attributed to a toxic combination of abuse from coaches and parents, low salaries, and COVID-19.

-“A lot of referees in their first year quit because the parents, the coaches and the players are so hateful and say such awful things.
+“A lot of referees in their first year quit because the parents, the coaches and the players.
+And they are so hateful and say such awful things.
 They don’t want the 40 bucks they’re paid.
 If there’s that much mental abuse, they don’t want it.
 They’re leaving.”
 Barlow said.
 Referee numbers in soccer have dropped continuously for years, with Illinois losing 11% of high school referees in the 2018-2019 soccer season even as the number of young soccer players increases.

 Peter Makeover, the CEO of Payball, an app for paying officials, coaches and event staff, said referees rarely earn a living from officiating, and most become officials to earn extra money and stay connected to the game they love.